OCD: Obsessive-Compulsive Disorder in Youth

 Early-onset obsessive-compulsive disorder (OCD) is one of the more common mental illnesses of children and adolescents, with prevalence of 1% to 3%.
 In the United States the mean age of onset is 19.5 years and 25% of cases start before age 14 years with nearly 25% of males having an onset before age 10 years (DSM-5).
 Its manifestations often lead to severe impairment and to serious conflicts in the family.
 Comorbid mental disturbances are present in as many as 70% of patients.

 While Cognitive Behavioral Therapy is the treatment of first choice (March & Mulle, K. (1998) , followed by CBT with an SSRI, the disease takes a chronic course in more than 40% of patients (Walitza,et al., 2011.)
-Forgiveness therapy can be effective in treating the excessive anger and disruptive behaviors that are highly comorbid or present with OCD.
-The treatment of this anger helps in the healing process.
+Forgiveness therapy (FT) can be effective in diminishing the excessively angry obsessional thoughts and disruptive behaviors and that are highly comorbid with OCD.
+FT not only diminishes anger; it also decreases anxiety.

 Fear and Anger